RyanMouraBrocco/RyansDB/README.md

 ## What do we have ?

 1. We have abstractions of the socket and TCP connections.
-2. A protocol to communication
+2. A protocol for communication

 ## TO DO